wangi/Cloud-Reverse-Proxy/README.md

 # Getting Started
 ## Prerequisites
 - Create domain name with record pointing to the Cloud Server's public ip.
-- A cloud server running Ubuntu (AWS, Digital Ocean, etc..) with the following requirements:
+- A cloud server running Ubuntu (AWS, Linode, Digital Ocean, etc..) with the following requirements:
     - Open TCP ports 80/443 (http(s)) and UDP port 55107
 - A local machine in your home network.